baritonomarchetto/Arduino-Mozzi-Wavetable-MIDI-Voltage-Controlled-Oscillator/README.md

 No brainer: I implemented it permanently on Gerber!
 In particular, I drawn a new main board, the face plate and front board being left unchanged.

-Unfortunately I have not the new hardware manufactured, so pictures in this Instructables show the PWM version.
 The new version with DAC is the one shared on this repository.
-It's untested (again, I don't have it on my hands yet, only tested with a DAC soldered on my prototype through flying wires) so use it at your own risk.

 # Acknowledgments
 Many thanks to the nice girls and guys at [JLCPCB](https://jlcpcb.com/?from=IAT) for sponsoring the manufacturing of PCBs for this module.
 Without their contribution this project would have never seen the light.